univention/univention-portal/doc/concepts/30_discussion.md

 # TODO
 - DW: considering timezones
 - DW: need to check if the user is allowed for a certain application.
 It is possible that a user is blocked for an application.
-In this case he should also not receive any messages.
+In this case he should also not receive any notifications.

 ---
 # Results of discussion from 6.10.2022

 - RabbitMQ will make probably more work than it solves real problems
-- Solution to have a service process (node.js, nextJS, etc.) that receives messages and publishes them in an async and unblocking way
+- Solution to have a service process (node.js, nextJS, etc.) that receives notifications and publishes them in an async and unblocking way
-- an RDBMS is used to support message persistency and historization of messages
+- an RDBMS is used to support notification persistency and historization of notifications
-- Mercure service (deployed as sidecar) to act as a middleware service for message push support (SSE, WebSocket)
+- Mercure service (deployed as sidecar) to act as a middleware service for notification push support (SSE, WebSocket)
 - this solution provides notifications as push and only when there is new information available - a current status will only be achieved when a status change get published